chswei/marker/README.md

 # PDF to Markdown Converter using Marker

-This project uses the [Marker](https://github.com/VikParuchuri/marker) library to convert PDF files, particularly academic papers, into Markdown format, including extracting text and images.
+This project uses the [Marker](https://github.com/VikParuchuri/marker) library to convert PDF files into Markdown format, including extracting text and images.

 ## Requirements